 I‘m sure we’ve all been there.
-Whether it’s over-plucking our own brows, or something doing the dirty work for us; over-plucked, thin, sparse eyebrows are not a good look.
+Whether it’s over-plucking our own brows, or something doing the dirty work for us; over-plucked, thin and sparse eyebrows are not a good look.

 Needless to say, today I am really careful about keeping it’s original thickness now.
 In fact, I do it myself now, I trust no one!
 And during this time, I have learnt a lot of how to fix over plucked eyebrows and thin eyebrows.
 Here they are…

-Try hair growth formulas.
-Yes, they may seem gimmicky, but they do work.
+This is my first recommendation.
+Yes, these products may seem gimmicky, but they do work, for the most part at least.
 I’ve tried RapidBrow to my brows with great success and would recommend buying 3-4 tubes and finishing them over a period of 3-4 months (1 tube a month, basically).
 Also, those popular eyelash growth serums such as RevitaLash and Prevage Clinical Lash + Brow Serum should technically work as well and I’ve also heard great things.

-Condition them.
-Apply some kind of conditioning formula to whatever hair you have now.
+Keep your brows looking as good as possible by applying some kind of conditioning formula, to whatever hair you have now.
 Try applying some coconut oil or Vaseline to them daily to make them healthier, thicker and darker.
 (Make sure to not get it in your eyes).

-Fill them in for now.
-While you wait for your over plucked eyebrows to grow back, it’s best to fill them in with eyebrow makeup.
+While you wait for your over-plucked eyebrows to grow back, it’s best to fill them in with eyebrow makeup.
 There’s quite a few options for this, so check out New to Eyebrow makeup?
 Here’s A Quick Guide, where I share the best brow makeup for your different needs, preferences and more.